 Hey faithful readers!

-But first; while in Paris, my future wife and I spent the day at the Louvre!
+While in Paris, my future wife and I spent a long day at the Louvre!

-We also walked among the many statues found all over the Louvre.
+Paintings aside, my lover & I also walked among the many statues found all over the Louvre.
 These statues are of all different kinds and made out of many different materials!
-Some marble, concrete… You know… there were no barriers around many of them, and no signs saying not to touch the statues.
+Some marble, concrete… You know… there were no barriers around many of them, and no “do not touch” signs anywhere.

 Hey, I just thought of some funny signs they should have posted: